-SDI empowers communities by supporting entreprenuership and business development.
-The aim of this focal area is to increase income a, employment and self reliance.
-Our key approach includes; a) skills development; b) market linkages; c) Value Addition; d) Collective Marketing and e) Linkages to financing Institutions.
-SDI has supported a number of community enterprises such as beekeeping, dairy farming, handicrafts, small-scale irrigation
+SDI empowers communities by supporting entrepreneurship and business development.
+The aim of this focal area is to increase income , employment and self reliance.
+Our key approach include; a) skills development; b) market linkages; c) Value Addition; d) Collective Marketing and e) Linkages to financing Institutions.
+SDI has supported a number of community enterprises such as beekeeping, dairy farming, handicrafts and small-scale irrigation

 Through the Youth Economic and Social Action, SDI trained 80 handicrafts artisans ( women, youth and men) in handicrafts.
 In the year 2018 SDI is upscaling this intervention to link handicrafts artisans to local and international markets and fair-trade schemes.